syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Selections/What-are-the-events-fired-when-the-records-are-selected.md

 ## Record Based Selection:

 When you set the `ListBoxSelectionMode` property to a value other than `None` and the `AllowSelection` property to `None` in the GridGroupingControl, a record-based selection is used.
-The [SelectedRecordsChanging](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl.html#Syncfusion_Windows_Forms_Grid_Grouping_GridGroupingControl_SelectedRecordsChanging) and [SelectedRecordsChanged](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl.html#Syncfusion_Windows_Forms_Grid_Grouping_GridGroupingControl_SelectedRecordsChanged) events are only triggered when using the record-based selection.
+The [SelectedRecordsChanging](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl.html#Syncfusion_Windows_Forms_Grid_Grouping_GridGroupingControl_SelectedRecordsChanging) and [SelectedRecordsChanged](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl.html#Syncfusion_Windows_Forms_Grid_Grouping_GridGroupingControl_SelectedRecordsChanged) events are triggered when using the record-based selection.

 {% tabs %}